 Chapter 5: Is there a substitute?

-This chapter is devoted to discuss all other energy resources; natural gas, coal, nuclear, hydro, geothermal, biomass, solar, wind, tidal.
+This chapter is devoted to discussing all other energy resources; natural gas, coal, nuclear, hydro, geothermal, biomass, solar, wind, tidal.
 The chapter ends by talking about batteries and hydrogen cells as ways of energy storage.
-The main focus in the chapter is to discuss if these resources can really mitigate the transportation and food supply problems.
+The main focus of the chapter is to discuss if these resources can mitigate the transportation and food supply problems.

 Chapter 6: What to do?